 Advocacy / RepresentationWe work with families to resolve disputes with the school district in a collaborative manner.
 We help parents understand the special education process as well as empowering them to advocate for their child.
-Our advocates will review educational records, attend IEP and 504 meetings, and perform classroom observations if necessary.
-PCA offers a unique co-advocacy option for parents to work with two advocates.
-Our philosophy is the same as the idea of an IEP team that unites specialists in different areas to work together in the best interest of the child: we offer two professionals with different areas of strength, knowledge, and background to provide even more expertise, knowledge, and balance to help facilitate a child-centered solution.
+We will review educational records, attend IEP and 504 Plan meetings, and perform classroom observations if necessary.
+Our philosophy is the same as the idea of an IEP team that unites specialists in different areas to work together in the best interest of the child: we work to unite your child’s team and their areas of strength, knowledge, and background to provide even more expertise, knowledge, and balance to help facilitate a child-centered solution.

 - Attend IEP and 504 meetings